10 of U2's best songs about love

 The Beatles sang that All You Need Is Love and just about every band since has as well so it's no surprise that U2 has sang a few songs that ponder the mystery and muscle of it all.

 U2's exploration of love in their songwriting spans a spectrum that ranges from the intensely personal to the broadly universal, reflecting not just romantic love, but also love's many other forms – fraternal, spiritual, and altruistic.
 Their approach to the theme of love often intertwines with their other central themes like faith, hope, and human struggle, creating songs that resonate on multiple levels.
-In tracks like "With or Without You" from "The Joshua Tree," love is portrayed in its most vulnerable and raw form.

 The lyrics depict the complexities and paradoxes of romantic relationships – the pain and joy, the presence and absence.
 The song’s haunting melody and Bono’s impassioned vocals capture the agony of being caught in a love that is both sustaining and suffocating.
 This nuanced portrayal of love is a signature of U2’s songwriting, inviting listeners to reflect on the multifaceted nature of human relationships.